 Using bands for your strength training has some disadvantages as well as advantages.
 One of the disadvantages is that you may out grow this type of equipment.
 As you tone your muscles, you may find that the bands no longer offer the resistance you need for your current fitness level.

 However, there are many advantages for using the bands.
 Here are just a few.

-Find out the pros and cons of using dumbbells for your strength
+Find out the pros and cons of strengthening your muscles.

 Get fab abs with these crunches.
-You can do the traditional one, bicycle, long arm crunch or even the Captain's Chair.
+You can do the traditional one, bicycle, long arm crunch or even the vertical leg crunch.

 Upper Body Stretches

 After giving your upper body a great workout, stretch out those muscles with these upper body stretches.